anu-phylogenomics/anu-phylogenomics.github.io/people/ly-trong/index.md

 #### Biography

 Nhan Ly-Trong received his Bachelor of Engineering in Computer Networks and Communications, and his Master degree in Computer Science from the University of Information Technology (UIT) – [Vietnam National University-HoChiMinh City](https://vnuhcm.edu.vn) in 2016 and 2019, respectively.
-He recently submitted his PhD thesis in June 2024 and started his Associate Research Fellow both at the Australian National University (ANU).
+He recently submitted his PhD thesis in June 2024 and started his Associate Research Fellow in August 2024 both at the Australian National University (ANU).
 For more information, please have a look at [his ORCID profile](https://orcid.org/0000-0001-5668-5027).

 #### Research Interests